Dindows-Systems/duckinator.net/_includes/bio.markdown

 # Hey, I'm Nick Markwell.

-But you may know me as "duck" or "duckinator."
-I can be described by a myriad of labels.
+You may know me as "duck" or "duckinator."

-To start, I am a brony, programming polyglot, a (not so great) musician, and an amateur photographer.
+I am a brony, programming polyglot, musician, and amateur photographer.

 I solve problems that bother me, and I create strange things to do so.